thomascgray/teamatomwedding/README.md

 http://teamatom.online/talk

 Real time, anonymous chat app I smashed out in one mental evening to give the nerdier of the guests something to do (*WARNING: My friends are basically all scumbags, so the content of the chat app may be extremely NSFW.
 Look at your own risk*)

+// @TODO

+- when I get the time, make the client ES6 via Babel!
+- refactor the server to not be awful (it was one evening, OK?!)